Zuehlke/aws-cloudformation-tutorial/readme.md

 Or join our telegram group:
 @awsCloudformationTutorial

 **Disclaimer:** This project is WIP.
-We continuely seek to improve it!
+We continually seek to improve it!

 ## Infrastructure
-The infrastructure contains a load balancer, virtual servers, a database and a continuous-intragation and -delivery environment.
-A Spring Boot RESTful sample application will be deployed to the infrastructure.
+The infrastructure contains a load balancer, virtual servers, a database and a Continuous Integration and Delivery environment.
+A Spring Boot RESTful sample application will be deployed and managed by our environment.

 ![simple_mockup](documentation/images/infrastructure.png)